bCelery/bCelery.github.io/index.md

         - Catppuccin Macchiato - *(A deeper version of Frappe.)*
         - Catppuccin Mocha - *(An even DEEPER version of Frappe.)*
     - Scripts included:
-        - Dark Dex V5 - *(+New Compiler, an extremely detailed Explorer for Roblox games!)*
+        - Dark Dex - *(+New Compiler, an extremely detailed Explorer for Roblox games, now in Dark Mode!)*
-        - Infinite Yield - *(An all-in-one Admin GUI, including Noclip, Fly, Bang and Fling)*
+        - Infinite Yield - *(An all-in-one Admin GUI, including Noclip, Fly, Bang(best command fr) and Fling)*
-4. Easy installation and access to different important folders
-    - Folders like "*/scripts*", "*/themes*", "*/Celery*".
-5. Just incase you don't like Celery or BetterCelery, easy Uninstallation!
+        - BootSpy - OnClientEvent logger and catcher, very useful for debugging and reversing a Roblox game.

 ## Installation
 BetterCelery is made accessible to everybody by using **Powershell**, simply paste *this* command into a *non-administrator* PS Window.
 - Short Form: